asciamanna/asciamanna.github.io/_drafts/benefits-of-pair-programming.md

 ### Promiscuous Pairing

-If the idea of pair programming is alarming than I am certain the idea of switching pairs once or more per day seems counter-intuitive as well.
+If the idea of pair programming is alarming than I am certain the idea of switching pairs once or more per day seems strange as well.
+I've found the that teams I've worked on achieved the greatest benefit from the practice when switching pairs at least once per day.
 [This article describes the benefits of Promiscuous Pairing](http://csis.pace.edu/~grossman/dcs/XR4-PromiscuousPairing.pdf) and embracing Beginner's Mind.

 ## Trust Building

-Trust is a foundation that high performing teams are built on.
-Teams who trust each other eliminate numerous issues that traditional software development managers have to deal with.
+Trust and safety are foundations that high performing teams are built on.
+Teams who trust each other eliminate numerous issues that traditional software development managers have to address.

 This constant collaboration resulting from pair programming creates an environment where trust thrives.
-Friendships are built and trust grows as collaborative teams really do look out for each other and succeed as a team.
+Friendships are built and trust grows as collaborative teams look out for each other and succeed as a team.
 They don't just give lip service to term "team."
-The developers I have had the opportunity to work with everyday on an XP team have continued to be my closest professional colleagues and greatest friends.
+The developers I have had the opportunity to pair with everyday on an XP team have continued to be my closest professional colleagues and greatest friends.
 These relationships continue despite not working together for years.

 ## Collective Code Ownership